 And if you find that your athame is almost perfect but could use some more magical power, you can always add your own gemstones, handle carvings, and other embellishments.

-There is, though, a benefit in not having to rotate your athame or worry about cutting in the wrong direction when your knife is double edged.
+There is, though, a benefit in not having to rotate your athame or worry about cutting in the wrong direction when your knife is double-edged.

-Metaphorically, a double edged blade can do either good or harm.
+Metaphorically, a double-edged blade can do either good or harm.

 Just make sure you have your athame effectively wrapped when not in use to keep yourself and others safe.

-Purifying And Consecrating An Athame
+Purifying And Consecrating A Witches Ceremonial Knife

 Purifying an athame allows you to change or dissipate the energy that the knife holds.

 A pre-owned knife may have a history of negative energy, and it may have even been used to harm another person.
-I’m sure you don’t want that kind of energy going into your spell work!
+I’m sure you don’t want that kind of spirit going into your spell work!